Staff profile - Rose Buchanek

 Commendation for Excellence in Teaching (2012)

-I am in the final stages of writing my PhD Thesis titled 'Negotiating Differences: Students thinking geographically through Differences of Opinion'.
-My PhD investigates the role of differences of opinion within groups on students' engagement in creative, critical thinking within the discipline of Geography.
+My PhD Thesis titled 'Negotiating Differences: Students thinking geographically through Differences of Opinion' is currently being examined.
+My PhD investigated the role of differences of opinion within groups on students' engagement in creative, critical thinking within the discipline of Geography.

-In my post-doctoral research, I intend to continue my research into effective pedagogies within Humanities classrooms.
-Other areas of interest which I will be exploring include; the transfer of knowledge and skills from pre-service teaching course to the classroom for gradute teachers and the experiences of pre-service teachers learning online and
+In my post-doctoral research, I continue my research into effective pedagogies within Humanities classrooms.
+Other areas of interest include; the transfer of knowledge and skills from pre-service teaching course to the classroom for graduate teachers and the experiences of pre-service teachers learning online.

 Buchanek, Rose (2011) How Differences of Opinion Influence Students’ Capacity to Think Geographically, International Journal of the Humanities, vol. 9, no. 3, pp. 141-156, Common Ground Publishing, Altona, Vic.